LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  Ceilometer = Provides metrics of OpenShift resources.
 -  Cinder = Block storage can be used for persistent storage on OpenShift.
--  Desginate = Native DNS integration between OpenStack and OpenShift.
+-  Designate = Native DNS integration between OpenStack and OpenShift.
 -  Heat = Automatic scaling of OpenShift Nodes based on capacity and usage.
 -  Keystone = Authentication providers used in OpenStack, such as LDAP, can be used in OpenShift.
 -  Load-Balancing-as-a-Service (Octavia) = A public load balancer than can be used by OpenShift.